Skip to main content

 $result = $analyzer->analyzeClass(App\Models\User::class)->result();

-// Database attributes are automatically detected
+// Database attributes are auto-detected

 $emailProperty = $result->getProperty('email');